-For infinite horizon SDGs, two payoff criteria, the discounted payoff criterion and the ergodic one, are usually considered.
-Borkar, Ghosh \cite{BG1992} studied SDGs with these two criteria based on occupation measures and they considered relaxed feedback controls to ensure the existence of the invariant measure of the state processes.
-Arapostathis, Borkar, Kumar \cite{ABK2013} introduced a relative value iteration scheme to study the game problems similar to \cite{BG1992}.
-Notice that in both \cite{BG1992} and \cite{ABK2013}, the diffusion coefficient needs to be non-degenerate and independent of the controls.
-Alvarez, Bardi \cite{AB2007} proved the existence of the value of SDGs with the ergodic payoff via the long time limit of the value function of the finite horizon games and characterized the value of the game in terms of the related Hamilton-Jacobi-Isaacs equation.
-However, in their work, the diffusion coefficient of the dynamics also needs to be non-degenerate and the coefficients of the dynamics as well as the performance function of ergodic payoff need to be periodic with respect to the state variables.
+For infinite horizon SDGs, two payoff criteria, namely the discounted payoff criterion and the ergodic one, are usually considered.
+In particular, Borkar, Ghosh \cite{BG1992} studied both of these two criteria based on occupation measures and considered relaxed feedback controls to ensure the existence of the invariant measure of state processes.
+Arapostathis, Borkar, Kumar \cite{ABK2013} introduced a relative value iteration scheme to study game problems similar to \cite{BG1992}.
+Notice that in both \cite{BG1992} and \cite{ABK2013}, the diffusion coefficients need to be non-degenerate and independent of the controls.
+Alvarez, Bardi \cite{AB2007} proved the existence of the values of SDGs with the ergodic payoff via the long time limit of value functions of the corresponding finite horizon games that are characterised in terms of the related Hamilton-Jacobi-Isaacs equation.
+However, in their work, the diffusion coefficient of the dynamics also needs to be non-degenerate, and the coefficients of the dynamics as well as the performance function of ergodic payoff need to be periodic with respect to the state variables.

-How to study the infinite time horizon SDGs without non-degenerate assumption in the ergodic settings (i.e., the value independent of the initial condition) becomes an interesting problem and is one of the main challenges in differential game theory (see, Section 3, Buckdahn, Cardaliaguet and Quincampoix \cite{BCM2011} for more details).
+How to study infinite time horizon SDGs without a non-degenerate assumption in the ergodic settings (i.e., the value independent of the initial condition) is one of the main challenges in the differential game theory (see Section 3, Buckdahn, Cardaliaguet and Quincampoix \cite{BCM2011} for more details).
 Very little is known without such an assumption for infinite time horizon SDGs under the ergodic settings.
-However, there have been some works on stochastic control problems and SDGs under the non ergodic settings, i.e., the value of the game may depend upon the initial condition.
+However, there have been some works on stochastic control problems and SDGs under non-ergodic settings, i.e., the value of the game may depend upon the initial condition.
 We refer to Buckdahn, Goreac, Quincampoix \cite{BGQ2014}, Li, Zhao \cite{LZ2019}, Quincampoix, Renault \cite{QR2011}, Buckdahn, Li, Quincampoix, Renault \cite{BLQR2020} for control problems and Buckdahn, Li, Zhao \cite{BLZ2018} for game problems.
-In these works certain suitable non-expansivity conditions, instead of the non-degeneracy condition, are given in order to study the existence of asymptotic values.
-Different from these works, we still focus on the ergodic setting for SDGs, while the non-degeneracy condition is also not required in this paper.
+In order to study the existence of asymptotic values, in these works certain suitable non-expansivity conditions, instead of the non-degeneracy condition, are given.
+In contrast to these results, our work focuses on the ergodic setting for SDGs, while the non-degeneracy condition is no longer required.